deltachat/deltachat-pages/en/help.md

 ## Encryption and Security

-### Which standards are used for End-to-End encryption?
+### Which standards are used for end-to-end encryption?

-[Autocrypt](https://autocrypt.org) is used for automatically establishing End-to-End-encryption with contacts and group chats.
+[Autocrypt](https://autocrypt.org) is used for automatically establishing end-to-end encryption with contacts and group chats.
 Autocrypt uses a limited and [secure subset of the OpenPGP standard](#openpgp-secure).

 [Secure-Join protocols](https://countermitm.readthedocs.io/en/latest/new.html)
-are used for establishing chats with guaranteed End-to-End encryption (green checkmark) that protects against network attacks and compromised servers.
+are used for establishing chats with guaranteed end-to-end encryption (green checkmark) that protects against network attacks and compromised servers.

-### When will messages be End-to-End-encrypted?
+### When will messages be end-to-end-encrypted?

 All end-to-end encrypted messages carry a padlock.

-**End-to-End encryption takes place automatically**: after a first message was received from an Autocrypt-capable contact.
+**End-to-end encryption takes place automatically**: after a first message was received from an Autocrypt-capable contact.
-Delta Chat defaults to using End-to-End-encryption with that contact (and vice versa).
+Delta Chat defaults to using end-to-end encryption with that contact (and vice versa).

-**End-to-End encryption automatically spreads**: if you create a group chat with contacts where you previously established End-to-End encryption all group members will automatically use End-to-End-encryption with each other and in the group.
+**End-to-end encryption automatically spreads**: if you create a group chat with contacts where you previously established end-to-end encryption all group members will automatically use end-to-end encryption with each other and in the group.
-However, if you add a contact where you didn't establish End-to-End encryption before, the group chat will not use E2E-encryption.
+However, if you add a contact where you didn't establish end-to-end encryption before, the group chat will not use E2E-encryption.

-**Guaranteed End-to-End encryption** helps you to avoid ever falling back from End-to-End encryption in a chat and also protects you and your chat partners from compromised servers and networks (also known as [MITM-attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
+**Guaranteed end-to-end encryption** helps you to avoid ever falling back from end-to-end encryption in a chat and also protects you and your chat partners from compromised servers and networks (also known as [MITM-attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
-Guaranteed End-to-End encryption is only available in green-checkmarked chats.
+Guaranteed end-to-end encryption is only available in green-checkmarked chats.

-### How can I get guaranteed End-to-End-Encryption? {#howtoe2ee}
+### How can I get guaranteed end-to-end encryption? {#howtoe2ee}

 **By performing a QR show/scan procedure with another contact 'next' to you.**